 While low-dose aspirin seems to show a moderate reduction in risk, it should not be the sole method for your health management.
 It is important to maintain a healthy exercise routine to help prevent breast cancer as well as other health problems.

 Low-dose aspirin used to prevent heart disease, and now breast cancer, works differently than high-dose aspirin.
 A higher dose of aspirin is taken sporadically to help with pain or headaches rather than on a regular basis.

 Aspirin helps reduce inflammation as well as reduce estrogen in the blood.
 Estrogen also fuels tumors in the breast and breast cancer.

 While it may seem that low-dose aspirin has a concrete connection to breast cancer, it still needs more research to be proven.
 For now, the best way to prevent breast cancer is with regular exercise, good diet, and visits to your general practitioner as well as specialist doctors when appropriate.

 Genetic Testing for Breast Cancer Prevention

-We want to help women with their fight against breast cancer.
+At Nevada Surgery and Cancer Care, we want to help women with their fight against breast cancer.
 We provide cancer prevention with our genetic testing and counseling services.
-Schedule your appointment with us at the Nevada Surgery and Cancer Care today!
+Schedule your appointment with us today!